School District of Philadelphia prepares for return of pre-K through 2nd grade students next month

 Plans are still in the works for bringing back special needs and older students.

-Dr. Barbara Lock, the school district's medical advisor, said they're also working to determine who will be tested for COVID-19 and how frequently.
+Dr. Barbara Klock, the school district's medical advisor, said they're also working to determine who will be tested for COVID-19 and how frequently.

 District officials said they are not sure yet which teachers will be first in line among those who want to receive the vaccine.